Down Syndrome Advisory Network Victoria

 Education Consultant

 Carolyn is an experienced primary teacher who has worked across all levels F-6.
-She was Deputy Principal for four years and then took on the role of Welfare Coordinator.
-Carolyn joined the Educational Support Team in January 2019 and is dedicated to assisting and supporting students and teachers across Northern Victoria.
+Throughout her teaching career Carolyn has worked with multiple students who needed extra care and consideration.
+She has a passion for inclusion and enjoys working with teachers to help this happen within the classroom and the school environment.
+Carolyn joined the Education Support Team in January 2019 and is dedicated to assisting and supporting students and teachers across Northern and North Eastern Victoria.

 Dianne Hickey